 1799 Highway 7, East Preston, NS

 The East Preston Day Care and Family Resource Centre’s main goal is to nurture and support families in our region, surrounding communities and beyond.
-We have a supportive, family feeling — in fact, many children who attend our day care eventually go through our youth program.
-Open to everyone and anyone, we’re proud of East Preston and our surrounding communities.
-Even more importantly, we’re proud of our children, youth, and families, and their accomplishments during their years with us.
+They have a supportive, family feeling — in fact, many children who attend our day care eventually go through our youth program.
+Open to everyone and anyone, they’re proud of East Preston and the surrounding communities.
+Even more importantly, they’re proud of our children, youth, and families, and their accomplishments during their years with us.

 In My Own Voice (iMOVE)